Macs75/game-and-watch-retro-go-sd/README.md

 ### Cover Art Generator (gencovers.py)

 Due to memory and power constrains of the Game & Watch hardware, it's not possible to use full size png/jpg/bmp images for cover art.
+Due to current implementation of the covers management, having covers with different sizes for a given system can cause incorrect alignement of images in "CoverLight H" view

 The `tools/gencovers.py` script helps you generate cover art thumbnails for your games.
 It can process individual images or batch process all images in a directory.